python/cpython/Doc/howto/logging.rst

 use with the % operator and a dictionary.

-For formatting multiple messages in a batch, instances of :class:`~handlers.BufferingFormatter` can be used.
+For formatting multiple messages in a batch, instances of :class:`BufferingFormatter` can be used.
 In addition to the format string (which is applied to each message in the batch), there is provision for header and trailer format strings.